 Online skills, knowledge and confidence are vital for older Australians to protect their privacy, avoid scams and reduce social isolation that can foster elder abuse.
 Be Connected is an award-winning Australian government initiative that provides all of this – free of charge.

-The Be Connected website, opens in new window is a one-stop shop with more than 150 online learning modules and 350 learning activities.
+The Be Connected website is a one-stop shop with more than 150 online learning modules and 350 learning activities.
 From setting strong passwords to communicating on social media and spotting scams – it is a powerful resource for older Australians to protect themselves.

 Helpful third-party resources